Allan2000-Git/Allan2000-Git/README.md

 - Participated in Hackathon Run May 2024 conducted by Persistent Systems.
 - Participated in Focus On Code by K. Ramakrishnan College of Engineering on Unstop.

+## ⚡ Fun fact:
+I can walk for miles without getting tired.

 ## 📫 How to reach me

 Let's connect and collaborate!
 You can find me on: